nickrenda/blog/aboutme.md

 I am a third-year graduate student at Iowa State University pursuing a co-major PhD in Statistics and Mathematics.
 In addition to having a strong mathematical background in analysis and measure theory, I am an extremely competent programmer in several different languages.
 As a result I have a solid understanding of a wide variety of machine learning algorithms and the computing know-how to efficiently implement and deploy them.

-Besides being a full-time student I work as a data scientist for a start-up called Structurely -- a company on the forefront of bringing artificial intelligence to the real estate industry.
+Besides being a full-time student I work as a data scientist for a start-up called [Structurely](http://structure.ly) -- a company on the forefront of artificial intelligence to the real estate industry.
+At Structurely we leverage machine learning, deep learning, and natural language processing to improve the home search experience for both realtors and homebuyers.